banjopickin/women_workforce/edited.md

 | Women  | 9416    | 4404       | 13820 |         |
 | **sum**  | 18706 | 5902       | 24608 | 0.0     |

-In past two decades, women's emplyment rates were lower than men's, and a sample proportion z-test result showed this difference is significant.
-I wanted to see how women's employment statuses were affected by their family statuses.
+In past two decades, women's employment rates were lower than men's, and the sample proportion z-test result showed this difference is significant.
+Next, I wanted to see how women's employment statuses were affected by their family statuses.

 ![family](imgs/readme_figs/family.png)